Activities

 Originally posted May 2020 I always considered homeschooling my kids.
 I like the idea of teaching them things they are interested in and having the freedom and time to immerse ourselves in a topic.
 Eventually I decided against this because of a full time job.
 And also because I knew I could never have enough patience to argue teach my kids when they weren’t feeling it.
 Cut to 2020 Homeschooling is happening now whether I like it or not!
 I feel so lucky that we’ve had some crash courses in this over the past few summers (see here for ideas!).
 My kids are used to me attempting to make things…

-Originally posted Summer 2018; Updated September 2023 Some links may be affiliate links.
-I may make a small commission based on your purchases with no additional cost to you, thank you for your support!
 One of the first projects we attempted this summer was Chalk Rockets.
 Sounds awesome, right?
-Well, in my typical fashion I crossed all of my t’s on this experiment but forgot to dot the i’s.
-Let me explain… I found this activity on Growing a Jeweled Rose, their version and successes can be seen here.
-The idea is to make homemade chalk, load a film canister with it, add an Alka-Seltzer and blast off-messy, colorful chalk…
+Well, in my typical fashion I crossed all of my T’s on this experiment but forgot to dot the I’s.
+Let me explain… Originally posted Summer 2018; Updated September 2023 What is a Chalk Rocket?
+This activity is by Growing a Jeweled Rose, their version and successes can be seen here.
+The idea is to make homemade chalk, load a film canister with it, add an Alka-Seltzer and blast off-messy, colorful chalk rockets!
+This is definitely an outdoor activity, perfect for summer time!
+Step-by-Step Instructions for building chalk rockets Step 1 Add corn starch to…